fferegrino/old-feregri.no/content/dev.to/2020-03-14-pytest-part-1.md

     assert actual == expected
 ```

-The above code will effectively instruct pytest execute the test `test_get_subject` three times, each time replacing `input_subject`, `expected` for the corresponding values specified in the second argument of `parametrize`.
+The above code will effectively instruct *pytest* execute the test `test_get_subject` three times, each time replacing `input_subject`, `expected` for the corresponding values specified in the second argument of `parametrize`.

 ## Fixtures
 Some of the time we may have **tests that need to start from a certain state**, this state may mean having data in a database, having some files on a certain location, or maybe just having the right object as input to the function.
 That is when fixtures come in handy.

 For example, in the *medium-collector* app I mentioned at the top of the post, there is a method called `parse_mail` that, as the name suggests, we can use to extract information from an object of the class `email.message.Message`.
-Have a quick glance at a simplified version of the method's implementaiton:
+Have a quick glance at a simplified version of the method's implementation:

 ```python
 def parse_mail(email_message):